An official website of the United States government.

 Award Amount: $126,663

-Why it matters: The Bahia Grande complex is a recovering estuarine system within the Laguna Atascosa National Wildlife Refuge, which is currently one of the largest restoration projects in the country.
-Tidal exchange between this system and the Lower Laguna Madre was interrupted in the 1930’s, effectively converting the basin into a dust bowl.
+Why it matters: The Bahia Grande complex is a recovering estuarine system within the Laguna Atascosa National Wildlife Refuge, TX.
+Tidal exchange between the Bahia Grande complex and the Lower Laguna Madre was interrupted in the 1930’s, effectively converting the basin into a dust bowl.
 This condition remained until a channel was dredged in 2005, connecting the system to the Lower Laguna Madre, allowing flooding and limited tidal exchange.
-The goal of this intervention was to restore the Bahia Grande to a functional estuarine ecosystem.
 Following the restoration, recovery is occurring, but progress has slowed.
-A new restoration effort (widening of the channel) is currently underway with expectations of further system recovery.
+A new restoration effort to widen the channel is currently underway which is expected to reduce salinities and improve habitat which will lead to an increase in abundance of economically important fish species.
+However, before managers can open the area for fishing and general public use, they need to know if the estuary is already functioning as a nursery or foraging ground for fish.